FOSV/Fuji-Atom-Interface/README.md

 ## Introduction

-The purpose of this project, thanks to [HomeSpan](https://github.com/HomeSpan/HomeSpan) or [ESPHome](https://github.com/esphome/esphome), is to be able to control your Fuji-Electric Air Conditioning internal unit from [HomeKit](https://en.wikipedia.org/wiki/HomeKit) or [Home Assistant](https://www.home-assistant.io/).
+The purpose of this project, via [HomeSpan](https://github.com/HomeSpan/HomeSpan) or [ESPHome](https://github.com/esphome/esphome), is to be able to control your Fuji-Electric Air Conditioning internal unit from [HomeKit](https://en.wikipedia.org/wiki/HomeKit) or [Home Assistant](https://www.home-assistant.io/).

 This is a simple interface between 3-wire remote control of a Fuji-Electric internal unit and an Atom Lite (ESP32 based) device.